 - Best area for first-timers/tourists – Waikiki

 - Best area for budget travelers – Kapolei

 - Best area for luxury travelers – Kahala

 - Best area for safety – Kailua

 - Best area for families – Ko Olina

 - Best area for nature – North Shore

 Where to Stay in Oahu, Hawaii

-Kalakaua Avenue is lined with luxury hotels and tour companies offering an array of outdoor activities.
-Accommodation options range from hostels to vacation rentals to fancy hotels, so there’s something for everyone here.
+Kalakaua Avenue has luxury hotels and tour companies offering various outdoor activities.
+Accommodation options range from hostels to vacation rentals to fancy hotels, so you’re bound to find something that suits your needs.

 I recommend staying in Waikiki to those who are first-timers to the island as well as those who want to be in the middle of the action at all times.
 Beyond the natural beauty, Waikiki is home to a ton of dining options and fancy shopping centers.